alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/technical-a-to-z.md

 Use:

-- ‘you must’ for a requirement
+- 'you must' for a requirement
-- ‘you should’ for a recommendation
+- 'you should' for a recommendation
-- ‘you can’ for an option or possibility
+- 'you can' for an option or possibility

 Do not use:

-- it may be possible to - use ‘you can’
+- it may be possible to - use 'you can'
-- you may want to - use ‘you can’
+- you may want to - use 'you can'
-- where possible you - use ‘where you can’
+- where possible you - use 'where you can'

 Do not use block capitals.
-It’s an accessibility issue, and user research shows that it does not help users recognise and understand requirements.
+It's an accessibility issue, and user research shows that it does not help users recognise and understand requirements.

 ### credential issuer

 Write 'credential issuer' the first time you refer to a credential issuer.
 You can then use 'issuer' throughout the content.

-Do not abbreviate 'credential issuer' to ‘CI’ or 'CRI'.
+Do not abbreviate 'credential issuer' to 'CI' or 'CRI'.

 ### CSS